garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

 Access to XMLHttpRequest at 'http://localhost:5001/notes-editor-c330b/us-central1/notes' from origin 'http://localhost:8080' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

 This is becuase our Firebase function enpoint has not specified an `Access-Control-Allow-Origin` header indicating which client may call it.
-Well need to modify the code in our function to allow our client to call it.
+We'll need to modify the code in our function to allow our client to call it.